leetonidas/signatures/README.md

 # signatures

+This repository contains supporting material for the paper `Enhancing Control Flow Graph Based Binary Function Identification`.

+## Material

+ - The paper itself
+ - The slide deck as presented at ROOTS 2017
+ - The source code

+## Summary

 The aim of this project is to provide a Function identification tool with a reduced number of false positives.
 It's main novelity is the use of transformations on the CFG before attempting the matching.